JustCheckingHow/drilling-the-hole/README.md

 # drilling-the-hole
-Solution for Bosch's "WE MOVE.
+Solution for Bosch Rexroth's "WE MOVE.
 YOU WIN" contest on HackYeah 2019.

 ### Setup
 Camera feed is uglily read from the screen.
 You need a live stream opened in another window, for example a web camera interface or a config program.